For details on what meal plans we offer and how to get a meal plan, please go to the Meal Plans page.

 Your Redbird ID Card (University ID) is encoded with information regarding your meal plan.
 You must carry your Redbird ID Card with you in order to access the residential dining centers or use your flex dollars.

-Review our calendar to see when our dining centers are open for students with meal plans.
+Review our calendar page to see when our dining centers are open for students with meal plans.
 The calendar is updated periodically so you can check back later for future semester dates and times.

 All meal plan options will allow carry out.
 However, the Unlimited Access Meal Plans allow a maximum of 3 carry out meals per day.
-A carry out meal is defined as one entrée, two side dishes, one dessert and one beverage.

 You may use flex dollars to pay for a guest meal.
-Door rates for the 2021-2022 academic year are $6.70 for breakfast, $9.40 for lunch, and $10.70 for dinner.
+Door rates for the 2023-2024 academic year are $7.25 for breakfast, $10.50 for lunch, and $11.75 for dinner.
 State law requires that all guest meals be charged tax.
-Our 2022-2023 prices will be available in summer 2022.

 Meal plans can be changed on the housing/dining portal, please refer to the Meal Plans page for information on deadlines.
+The fall 2023 deadline for changing meal plans is September 8.

 Yes, these meal plans may be charged to your student account.
 Please visit the Student Accounts website for more information.